okaythen11/okaythen11.github.io/_pages/about.md

 ======
 In may researchers at meta published imagine flash a new accleleration method for diffusion models, which have seen a surge in popularity lately which is due to their performance in generative tasks such as image generation or resolution upscaling.

-Which aims to keep similar quality of the original but significalnty reduces the cost of inference.
+The method(s) aim to keep similar quality to the original model but with significalnty lower inference cost.
-Why is it important to lower the (energy) cost of model inference you may ask a study conducted by Hugging Face and Carnegie Mellon University found that generating
+Why is lowering the (energy) cost of model inference important you may ask?
+Well a study conducted by Hugging Face and Carnegie Mellon University found that generating
-1 image can consume as much electricity as it takes to charge a phone.
+1 image can consume as much electricity as it takes to charge a phone this is unsutainable for large scale use especially when considering the iterative process (prompt adjustment) people often employ when working with models which leads to several generations till the user is satisfied with the result.